catarinapais/esin_final_project/README.md

      - `gfcg/vesica-php73:dev`: The Docker image being used.

 6. **View the Application**:
    - Open a browser and go to `http://localhost:9000/views/initialPage.php`.
+This is the initial page of the project, and it should be opened like this.

 ### Linux / macOS